SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/DataMiner_user_permissions.md

 ### Modules \> API

-These user permissions are used for the API deployment feature, which is in [soft launch](xref:SoftLaunchOptions).
+These user permissions are used for the API deployment feature.
+This is a deprecated [soft launch feature](xref:SoftLaunchOptions).

 >[!NOTE]
-> This feature has been marked obsolete from DataMiner version 10.3.6.
-It is being replaced by User-Defined APIs and will be removed in the future.
+> This feature has been marked obsolete from DataMiner version 10.3.6 onwards.
+It has been replaced by the [User-Defined APIs](xref:UD_APIs) feature and will be removed in the future.

 #### Modules \> API \> Deploy script API